copvict/LoginRFID/README.md

 # LoginRFID

 Authentication using RFID (Radio-frequency identification) tags.
-Runs at boot, and/or can be configured to run at terminal sessions.
+Runs at boot, and/or can be configured to run at terminal sessions on Raspberry Pi.

 ## Working